jibx/maven-plugin/examples/cxf-jaxrs/README.txt

 http://localhost:8181/cxf/crm?_wadl&_type=xml

-The latter URI can be used to see the desription of multiple root resource classes.
+The latter URI can be used to see the description of multiple root resource classes.

 You can see the services listing at http://localhost:8181/cxf.